yadler97/unbelievable-minecraft-mod/README.md

 #### Depth Meter
 - visually displays the current depth where the player is located
 - crafted from copper ingots and rubies

+#### Wooden Bucket
+- Bucket made of wood
+- cannot contain lava, powder snow or mobs like fishes
+- breaks after a certain amount of uses

 ## Blocks